ANALYTICS SOLUTIONS2025-12-30

 Personal Voice Assistants at the Workplace – An Idea Whose Time has Come?

-Increasingly, more and more people and even companies have started to come around to the view that personal voice assistants have to move into an Enterprise environment.
+Increasingly, more and more people, and even companies, have come around to the view that personal voice assistants have to move into an Enterprise environment.

 Some feel such business agents can be of great use in verticals, and of course, for specific roles within an organization.
-Digital voice assistants can enhance sales, marketing, and brand strategy teams by not only assisting them but also by providing descriptive, predictive, and prescriptive analytics in a not-so-complex manner, unlike today.
+Digital voice assistants can enhance sales, marketing, and brand strategy teams by not only assisting them but also providing descriptive, predictive, and prescriptive analytics in a more straightforward, more accessible way than today.

 Amazon’s Alexa For Business

 Take Amazon’s ‘Alexa For Business’.
 It’s got the first-mover advantage on this front.
-It aims to give Enterprise workers access to software to use voice controls for the automation of tasks.
-There are more like Alexa – Cisco’s own corporate version of AI-powered voice assistants, and then, Microsoft’s Cortana.
-All of them are now being actively used in some corporates.
+It aims to give Enterprise workers access to software that uses voice controls to automate tasks.
+There are more like Alexa – Cisco’s own corporate version of AI-powered voice assistants, and then Microsoft’s Cortana.
+All of them are now being actively used in some corporations.

 For now, here’s what you can do in your office with Alexa.
-This is more in the form of making readers understand the potential of such digital voice assistants than anything else.
+This is more about helping readers understand the potential of such digital voice assistants than anything else.

 At the start of a meeting, you can command her, “Alexa, start the meeting”.
 Alexa turns on the video conferencing equipment, dials into your conference call, and gets the meeting going.